motwanikapil/INI8-assignment/README.md

 # INI8 Labs Private Limited Assignment

 - Step 1.
-First download the project as zip
+First download the project as zip and open the terminal in the same folder and type the following command.

 ```sh
 yarn